‘THE CRIMSON HORROR’

 Clara and the Crimson Horror

-It’s nice to see Neve McIntosh as Madame Vastra, Catrin Stewart as Jenny and Dan Starkey as Strax make a return to ‘Doctor Who’.
-In this, we see how the three solve a very strange mystery.
+It’s nice to see Neve McIntosh as Madame Vastra, Catrin Stewart as Jenny and Dan Starkey as Strax make a return to the ‘Doctor Who’ series.
+In this story, our three heroes solve a really strange mystery.

-I liked that Jenny gets to have an adventure of her own in this episode.
-This is when she goes to Sweetville under cover to solve the mystery, and it was pretty gripping to watch her in that role.
+I liked it that Jenny gets to have her own adventure during the episode.
+This is when she goes to Sweetville undercover and solves the mystery.
+It was very gripping indeed to watch Jenny in that role.

-This episode also features guest star Dame Diana Rigg as Mrs Gillyflower with her daughter Rachael Stirling as Ada.
-Diana Rigg is very famous for her role of Emma Peel from ‘The Avengers’.
+This episode also features special guest star Dame Diana Rigg as Mrs. Gillyflower.
+Diana Rigg is very famous for her role of Emma Peel in ‘The Avengers’ 1960s TV series.
+I’m lucky to have seen that series.

-In this episode, Diana Rigg as Mrs Gillyflower runs a place called Sweetville in Yorkshire.
+In this ‘Doctor Who’ episode, Diana Rigg as Mrs. Gillyflower runs a place called Sweetville in Yorkshire.
 Sweetville is meant to be a utopian community.
-But there’s something very sinister in this place.
+But there’s something pretty sinister about this place.

-It does take a while for the Doctor to appear in this episode properly.
+It does take a while for Matt Smith’s Doctor to appear in the episode properly.
 He comes in half-way through the episode.
-When he does appear, his skin is so red indeed with his mouth wide open.
+When the Doctor does appear, his skin’s so red and he has his mouth wide open.

 The DVD special features on this episode are as follows.
 On Disc 5 of ‘The Complete Series 7′ of ‘Doctor Who’, there’s the ‘Behind-The-Scenes: The Crimson Horror’ featurette featuring cast and crew interviews.
 There’s also a commentary with Neve McIntosh, Catrin Stewart and Dan Starkey.